 Essential reading: Fitness coaching from the wrist

 There are also activity trackers that do not include many sensors, but offer coaching.
 Moov Now, for example, actively monitors your activity and advises you in real time how to get the most from your workout.
-Expect more more meaningful analysis of our vitals data in the coming years.
-That is the future.
+Meaningful analysis of our vitals data is the future.

 Trackers come in different shapes, styles and sizes.
 Design is a subjective topic, but a very important one.
 Activity trackers started off as chunky and unattractive devices aimed at fitness freaks and technology buffs.
-The tech community has, however, grasped the importance of designing wearable technology that is both functional and attractive.
+The tech community has, however, grasped the importance of designing wearables that are both functional and attractive.

 Most fitness trackers are meant to be worn constantly, so you will need to like the thing strapped to your wrist.
 If you have the opportunity to try one on before you actually buy, it is a good idea to do so.

 In terms of the design, we can separate activity trackers into three distinct groups.
 The first category are the sporty band type.
 These are typically rubberised and often simple in appearance.
 Fitbits, Polar Loop, Garmin fitness bands are all good examples.
 The next category are the smartwatch looking ones.
-These are fitness trackers include the Polar A360 and Fitbit Blaze and Ionic.
-The last category are trackers that look like a quality analogue watch or a piece of jewelry, such as the Misfit Phase, Garmin Vivomove HR, Nokia Steel and the Misfit Swarovski Shine.
+These are fitness trackers include the Polar A360 and Fitbit Versa and Ionic.
+The last category are trackers that look like a quality analogue watch or pieces of jewelry, such as the Misfit Phase, Garmin Vivomove HR and the Misfit Swarovski Shine.

 It is clear that at the moment, wearable technology is still more popular with men than women.
-According to Fitbit data, around 70% of their devices are sold to men.
+According to Fitbit, around 70% of their devices are sold to men.
 This is slowly changing, however, and more and more trackers are being designed with female fitness enthusiasts in mind.